Medical titanium alloy: the "strength leader" in the field of health care"

 -

-1980 s-1990s:Research revealed potential toxic side effects of Vanadium (V) and Aluminum (Al).
-This led to the second generation of improved alloys using Niobium (Nb) and Iron (Fe) as safer substitutes.
+1980 s-1990s:studies have revealed the potential toxic side effects of vanadium (V) and aluminum (Al).
+This led to a second generation of improved alloys using niobium (Nb) and iron (Fe) as safer alternatives.

 -

-1990s-Present:The development$\beta$-titanium alloys(like Ti13Nb13Zr) began.
-These offer even better biocompatibility and a lower elastic modulus, providing superior options for modern medicine.
+from the 1990 s to the present:$ \ beta $-Titanium alloy(if Ti13Nb13Zr) begins.
+These provide better biocompatibility and lower elastic modulus, providing a superior choice for modern medicine.

 -